Take Your Negotiation Skills to the Master Level

 The Harvard Negotiation Master Class attracts a diverse group of participants—all of whom are proficient negotiators who wish to take their skills to the next level.

 To be eligible for the Harvard Negotiation Master Class, applicants must demonstrate at least 10 to 20 years of negotiation experience, as well as a prior course with PON or a comparable program centered on mutual gains bargaining.
 In addition, we require a minimum of 6 months between any foundational training and attendance at the Master Class to allow for practical experience and implementation between learning.

 Harvard Negotiation Master Class sessions:

-Upon course completion, participants receive a certificate of completion.
+Upon completion of the course and a program evaluation, participants receive a certificate of completion.

 “This course is designed to truly change the way one thinks about negotiating on many levels.”

 “This is the best program of negotiation in the world.”

 “This is definitely a very good investment of time, effort, and money.”